Qodana 2026.1 Help

 What are Qodana linters and Qodana Cloud designed for?

 Both Qodana linters and Qodana Cloud are essential parts of the product named Qodana.
 You can inspect your codebase using Qodana linters, and you can use Qodana Cloud for managing your projects and licenses, as well as collecting Qodana reports in a single place.
-For more details, see the Qodana Cloud use-cases page of the Qodana Cloud documentation.
+For more details, see the Overview of Qodana Cloud page of the Qodana Cloud documentation.

 Can I use Qodana linters without creating a Qodana Cloud account?